On the performance of two-sided MPI, MPI-3 RMA and SHMEM in a Lagrangian particle cluster algorithm: Abstract

 \section{Abstract}

-We present a parallel cluster algorithm for $N$-body simulations which uses a nearest neighbour search algorithm and one-sided messaging passing interface (MPI) communication.
+In this paper, we compare the parallel performance of three distributed-memory communication models for a cluster algorithm based on a nearest neighbour search algorithm for $N$-body simulations.
 The nearest neighbour is defined by the Euclidean distance in three-dimensional space.
-The resulting directed nearest neighbour graphs that are used to define the clusters are split up in an iterative procedure with MPI remote memory access (RMA) communication.
-The method has been implemented as part of the elliptical parcel-in-cell (EPIC) method targeting geophysical fluid flows.
+The resulting directed nearest neighbour graphs that are used to define the clusters are pruned in an iterative procedure where we use either point-to-point message passing interface (MPI), MPI-3 remote memory access (RMA), or SHMEM communication.
+The original algorithm has been developed and implemented as part of the elliptical parcel-in-cell (EPIC) method targeting geophysical fluid flows.
 The parallel scalability of the algorithm is discussed by means of an artificial and a standard fluid dynamics test case.
-The cluster algorithm shows good weak and strong scalability up to 16,384 cores with a parallel weak scaling efficiency of about 80\% for balanced workloads.
-In poorly balanced problems, MPI synchronisation dominates execution of the cluster algorithm and thus drastically worsens its parallel scalability.
+Performance measurements were carried out on three different computing systems with InfiniBand FDR, Hewlett Packard Enterprise (HPE) Slingshot 10 or HPE Slingshot 200 interconnect.